A neural network kernel decomposition for learning multiple steady states in parameterized dynamical systems: Abstract

 \section{Abstract}

-We develop a machine learning approach to identifying parameters with steady-state solutions, locating such solutions, and determining their linear stability for systems of ordinary differential equations and dynamical systems with parameters.
-Our approach begins with the construction of target functions that can be used to identify parameters with steady-state solution and the linear stability of such solutions.
-We design a parameter-solution neural network (PSNN) that couples a parameter neural network and a solution neural network to approximate the target function, and develop efficient algorithms to train the PSNN and to locate steady-state solutions.
-We also present a theory of approximation of the target function by our PSNN based on the neural network kernel decomposition.
-Numerical results are reported to show that our approach is robust in identifying the phase boundaries separating different regions in the parameter space corresponding to no solution or different numbers of solutions and in classifying the stability of solutions.
+We develop a data-driven machine learning approach to identifying parameters with steady-state solutions, locating such solutions, and determining their linear stability for systems of ordinary differential equations and dynamical systems with parameters.
+Our approach first constructs target functions for these tasks, then designs a parameter-solution neural network (PSNN) that couples a parameter neural network and a solution neural network to approximate the target functions.
+We further develop efficient algorithms to train the PSNN and locate steady-state solutions.
+An approximation theory for the target functions with PSNN is developed based on kernel decomposition.
+Numerical results are reported to show that our approach is robust in finding solutions, identifying phase boundaries, and classifying solution stability across parameter regions.
 These numerical results also validate our analysis.
-Although the primary focus in this study centers on steady states of parameterized dynamical systems, our approach is applicable generally to finding solutions for parameterized nonlinear systems of algebraic equations.
+While this study focuses on steady states of parameterized dynamical systems, our approach is equation-free and is applicable generally to finding solutions for parameterized nonlinear systems of algebraic equations.
 Some potential improvements and future work are discussed.

 \begin{MSCcodes} 65D15, 41A35, 92B20, 68T07 \end{MSCcodes}